THE REVERE BAND PARENTS ASSOCIATION

 Article III (purpose)

 The Association is organized exclusively for the service and educational purposes of the Music Department of the Revere Local School District, herein referred to as “the District”.
-The Association shall qualify, and at all times maintain its qualification, as a not-for-profit tax-exempt organization under Sec.
+The Association shall qualify, and always maintain its qualification, as a not-for-profit tax-exempt organization under Sec.
 501 (c) (3) of the Internal Revenue Code of 1954, or the corresponding division of the United States Internal Revenue Law.

 Article IV (objectives)